lzachmann/models-for-missing-data/docs/website/content/docs/1-guide/d-worked-examples/_index.md

 {{< code file="content/docs/1-guide/d-worked-examples/example-analysis-configs/M4MD/ELDO/counts.yml" language="yml" >}}

 ### The model call
-You can run this model interactively from Rstudio using "model-api/analysis-pipeline.R", or at the command line with:
+You can run this model interactively from RStudio using "model-api/analysis-pipeline.R", or at the command line with:
 ```sh
 ./model-api/analysis-pipeline.R \
     assets/_config/M4MD/ELDO/counts.yml \